f5devcentral/f5-rseries-training/docs/initial_setup_of_rseries_platform_layer.rst

 Time Settings
 =============

 Under the **System Settings > Time Settings** page Network Time Protocol servers can be added so that the system controller time sources are sync’d to a reliable time source.
-The Time Zone may also be set.
+The Time can be set manaully and a Time Zone may also be set.

 .. image:: images/initial_setup_of_rseries_platform_layer/image20.png
   :align: center